AbhiGov7/Nexter-Website/README.md

 # Nexter-Website
-A fictional website for a real estate agency.
+A fictional website for a real estate agency, Created mainly showcasing Grid layouts in advanced css.